mongodb/terraform-provider-mongodbatlas/README.md

   provided, but it can also be sourced from the `MONGODB_ATLAS_PRIVATE_KEY` environment variable.

+Note: the programmatic API key used in acceptance tests needs sufficient user role privileges to be able to create some resources.
+For more information about user roles visit: https://docs.atlas.mongodb.com/reference/user-roles

 You must also configure the `MONGODB_ATLAS_PROJECT_ID` and `MONGODB_ATLAS_ORG_ID` enviroment variables before running the test:

 ```